Lloyd G. Jackson II

 Jackson was educated in the public schools of West Virginia and graduated Phi Beta Kappa from West Virginia University with a degree in political science.
 He graduated Order of the Coif from the West Virginia University College of Law where he served as editor-in-chief of the Law Review.

-Jackson, who served as a state senator for 12 years, was the lead sponsor of the Promise scholarship legislation and comprehensive early childhood legislation during his tenure as state Senate Education chairman.
+Jackson, served as a state senator for 12 years, and during his tenure as Senate Education Chair was the lead sponsor of the PROMISE scholarship legislation and the comprehensive early childhood legislation which created West Virginia’s four-year-old pre-school program.
 He also served as prosecuting attorney of Lincoln County for six years.